benedikt-voelkel/HFPlot/README.md

 This package basically provides a Pythonic wrapper around plotting backends.
 For instance, the `ROOT` plotting experience can be somewhat *special*, more on that later.

+A **disclaimer**: So far, it has been focused on making 1D objects work.
+You could throw a 2D object and see what happens, but it might brutally fail.

 ### FigureSpec

 First of, an overall figure is defined using a `FigureSpec` object.
 For instance, a grid of a number of columns and rows is created with